-Filmist App Case Study: Designing a digital Production House.
+Filmist App Case Study: Designing a digital Production House for your Pocket.

 How might we help independent filmmakers secure funding & support for the production of short films?